nes-lab/shepherd/docs/tools/herd.md

 :::{note}
 1. Only the `sheep:`-block is needed by the tool.
 2. IP-Addresses can be omitted if network is set up to resolve host-names.
-3. To find active nodes a ping-sweep (in this example from .1 to .64) can be achieved with:
+3. To find active observers a ping-sweep (in this example from .1 to .64) can be achieved with:

 ```Shell
 nmap -sn 192.168.1.1-64